How to Use Home Equity to Your Advantage

 Instead, we’re going to cover ways you can leverage that equity to actually improve your financial situation — not hurt it.

-As mortgage advisor Arjun Dhingra said on a recent episode of The Mortgage Reports Podcast, “I know some of you might be thinking this sounds eerily familiar to 10 years ago, when everyone was squandering their equity on depreciating assets like boats and cars and other silly expenditures.
+As mortgage advisor Arjun Dhingra said on an episode of The Mortgage Reports Podcast, “I know some of you might be thinking this sounds eerily familiar to 15 years ago, when everyone was squandering their equity on depreciating assets like boats and cars and other silly expenditures.
 That’s not what we’re talking about here.”

 He continues, “These are responsible ways in which you can put your money to work for you constructively to leave yourself better off financially.”